da-x/fancydiff/README.md

 First make sure that you have a terminal program that supports 24 bit True Color (see this [gist](https://gist.github.com/XVilka/8346728)).

-Ubuntu users of URxvt can install from [my build of urxvt on Launchpad](https://launchpad.net/~alonid/+archive/ubuntu/rxvt-console-24bit-color).
+Ubuntu users of URxvt can install from [my build of urxvt on Launchpad](https://launchpad.net/~alonid/+archive/ubuntu/rxvt-console-24bit-color),

+Fedora/CentOS users can use my patched builds of URxvt installable from [Copr](https://copr.fedorainfracloud.org/coprs/alonid/rxvt-unicode-24bit-ansi-color/).

 Latest binaries of Fancydiff can be installed on major distributions.